Bruce

 The Staff of Strength

 This is Bruce.
-He is a big stick.
+Is big stick.

 A staff that has been in the waiting for a long, long time.
 Started in December of 2020, after the first handful of lines were done, it was put on hold until after I had finished moving to England.
 And then, after getting to England, an assortment of other items by that time had also accumulated in the "to be finished after I move" pile, and those were slowly worked through as well.
 And finally, in 2025, the staff returns to the workbench, ready to be worked on anew.